Skip to main content

 1. Get free Lantus Solostar coupons

-SingleCare offers immediate savings on over 10,000 medications (including Lantus Solostar) at over 35,000 pharmacies nationwide.
-After getting a discount card for free, you can access SingleCare coupons to get Lantus Solostar for as little as $20 per 3 mL of 100 unit/mL pen.
-You can use SingleCare even if you have insurance or Medicare, but you can’t use the coupons on top of your coverage.
+After getting a SingleCare discount card for free, you can access SingleCare coupons to get Lantus Solostar for as little as $21 per 3 mL of 100 unit/mL pen.
+You can use SingleCare’s savings program even if you have insurance or Medicare, but you can’t use the coupons on top of your coverage.
+When using SingleCare discounts, make sure to sign up for SingleCare’s bonus savings loyalty program.
+Each time you get a SingleCare discount, you earn additional savings on future drug or refill purchases.

 RELATED: Lantus Solostar alternatives

 Every pharmacy sets its own rates, so if the prices at your usual pharmacy seem high, you might be able to find lower prices by checking with others nearby.
-A quick call to a few different pharmacies could lead to big savings over time.
-In fact, a study by the U.S. Public Interest Research Groups found people could save up to $5,400 per year by shopping around for better drug prices.
+A quick call to a few different pharmacies could result in significant savings over time.